Humboldt Redwoods State Park

 Humboldt Redwoods State Park is a state park of California, United States, containing Rockefeller Forest, the world's largest remaining contiguous old-growth forest of coast redwoods.
-It is located 30 mi south of Eureka, California, near Weott in southern Humboldt County, within Northern California, named after the great nineteenth-century scientist, Alexander von Humboldt.
+It is located 30 mi south of Eureka, California, near Weott in southern Humboldt County, within Northern California, named after the great German nineteenth-century scientist, Alexander von Humboldt.
 The park was established by the Save the Redwoods League in 1921 largely from lands purchased from the Pacific Lumber Company.
 Beginning with the dedication of the Raynal Bolling Memorial Grove, it has grown to become the third-largest park in the California State Park system, now containing 51651 acre through acquisitions and gifts to the state.

 It is part of the Northern California coastal forests ecoregion and has 23600 acre of old-growth forests.
 17000 acre are old-growth redwoods, comprising the entire Bull Creek watershed and the Rockefeller Forest.
+Only 5% of old coastal redwood forests remain.

 Nearby U.S. Route 101, which generally follows the Eel River and its South Fork in this part of the North Coast, offers easy access to the park and nearby towns with connections to the scenic highway, Avenue of the Giants, also mostly located within or near park boundaries.